digideskio/calcifer/README.rst

 subscription management API.
 This library's design is informed by that API's goals of business logic cohesion and adaptability to changing policy rules.
-A major goal for that project has been to alleviate client integrations of their need to perform any policy determination locally; calcifer has stemmed largely from this effort.
+A major goal for that project has been to alleviate client integrations of their need to perform any policy determination locally; Calcifer has stemmed largely from this effort.